 In awarding grants from this fund there must be no discrimination based on race, sex, color, or national origin.
 Religious considerations may be taken into account to the extent of evaluating the potential value of the proposed research for the life and ministry of the church.
 In the event no eligible requests for grants are received in any given year, that year's earnings on the fund will be added to the principal of the fund.

 Up to three Wheat Ridge Ministries - Kretzmann Endowment Grants may be awarded.
 Each carries a maximum award of $10,000.
 Applications for the Wheat Ridge Ministries - Kretzmann Fund shall be submitted to the Office of the Provost.
-New deadlines have recently been enacted by the Committee.
+Generally, all supporting documents are due by the last week of October.
 Specific dates can be found on the deadlines web page.
-Generally, the application and all supporting documents are due by the last week of October.

 The grant or grants shall include a stipend that will be paid at the end of the spring semester following the selection.
 Grants will not be awarded for any project that in any way contributes toward the attainment of a degree.
 All grant recipients shall file a detailed report of their work by October 1, following the year for which the award was granted.
 A copy shall also be filed with Wheat Ridge Ministries and the researcher's department.